fedorjia/gulp-multi-page-boilerplate/README.md

 * inject them into html

 ## production
-when you are preparing to publish your website, run the following command
+when you are preparing to publish your app

+1.  edit settings.js, change `debug = false`
+2.  run the following command

 ```
 gulp build